 - The cochlear duct (scala media) contains hair cells .

 - Vibrations lead to stimulation of a specific location on the basilar membrane depending on the sound frequency.

-- Auditory pathway : auditory neural signals detected by the hair cells of the organ of Corti → bipolar neurons of the cochlear or spiral ganglion via the cochlear part of the vestibulocochlear nerve → ventral and dorsal nuclei (in the medullopontine junction) → superior olivary nucleus (from the ventral nucleus to the trapezoid body) → bilaterally to the lateral lemniscus → inferior colliculus → medial geniculate body → auditory radiations → primary auditory cortex (transverse temporal gyri of Heschl) and amygdala → auditory association cortex
+- Auditory pathway : auditory neural signals detected by the hair cells of the organ of Corti → bipolar neurons of the cochlear or spiral ganglion via the cochlear part of the vestibulocochlear nerve → ventral and dorsal nuclei (in the medullopontine junction) → superior olivary nucleus (from the ventral nucleus to the trapezoid body) → bilaterally to the lateral lemniscus → inferior colliculus → medial geniculate body → auditory radiations → primary auditory cortex (superior temporal gyrus in the temporal lobe) and amygdala → auditory association cortex

 Loop diuretics are ototoxic because they act on both the Na/K/2Cl carrier in the ascending loop of Henle of the kidneys and the same transporters in the stria vascularis of the cochlea.
 This effect can lead to edema of cochlear tissues, a decrease of the cochlear electrical potential, and temporary or permanent sensorineural hearing loss.